akello-io/akello/README.md

 ## What's Akello?

-Akello simplifies Collaborative Care.
+Akello enables clinical services to run and bill for Collaborative Care (CoCM).
 It's an open-source platform that features:

 - A streamlined Patient Registry.
 - Easy management of multiple registries.